aurelio-amerio/gen-sbi/README.md

 The following tasks are planned for future development:

-- [x] Implement continuous flow matching techniques.
+- [x] Implement OT flow matching techniques.
 - [x] Implement diffusion models (EDM and score matching).
 - [x] Implement Transformer-based models for conditional posterior estimation (Flux1 and Simformer).
 - [ ] Unify the API for flow matching and diffusion models.